tadrosv/tadrosv/README.md

 # 💫 About Me:
 I'm a third year computing science student at the University of Alberta, passionate about all things SWE, AI, and building robust applications<br>
-🔭 I’m currently working on building a social media application for my second SWE experience<br>
+🔭 I’m currently creating a mockup of an app to present to an international organization, hopefully resulting in my 3rd SWE experience!<br>
-🌱 I’m currently learning AI search and planning, along with product management in SWE<br>
+🌱 I’m currently looking into blockchains<br>

 ## 🌐 Socials: